Christmas Haystack Cookies

 How to Make Christmas Haystack Cookies

-Prepare your tray: Line a large baking sheet or tray with parchment paper to prevent sticking.
+1. Line a large baking sheet or tray with parchment paper so the haystack cookies don’t stick once they set.

-Melt the butterscotch chips and peanut butter: In a medium microwave-safe bowl, combine the butterscotch chips and peanut butter.
-Heat in 30-second intervals, stirring between each session, until smooth and fully melted.
+2. Add the butterscotch chips and creamy peanut butter to a medium microwave-safe bowl.
+Heat in 30-second intervals, stirring well between each one, until the mixture is smooth and fully melted.

 Melted butterscotch and peanut butter mixture poured over crunchy chow mein noodles in a glass mixing bowl.